Beyond the I-MMSE relation: derivatives of mutual information in Gaussian channels: Conclusion

 \section{Conclusion}

-We derived a general formula for the derivatives with respect to the SNRs of the mutual information between inputs and outputs of multiple Gaussian channels.
-The result can be expressed by a form $\tau$ that is similar to the cumulant-moment formula.
-The form $ \tau$ also shares similar properties with the joint cumulant.
+We derived a general formula for the derivatives of the mutual information with respect to the SNRs in vector Gaussian channels, by combining the incremental channel approach with the replica method.
+The result can be written compactly by a form $\tau$ defined as a combinatorial sum.
+The form $\tau$ and the joint cumulants exhibit some remarkable similarities, summarized in the following table:

-The replica method also offers a quick derivation of the classic cumulant-moment relation given in (\ref{mc}).
-Recall that the joint cumulant $\kappa(X_1 \ddd X_n)$ is defined as the coefficient of $\lambda_1 \dots \lambda_n$ in the expansion of